pedro/autopong/README.md

 p2   = Autopong::Player.new("Edward Norton")
 game = Autopong::Game.new(p1, p2)

-# the game will pick a random server
+# the game will pick a random player to serve
 puts "serve, #{game.current_server}"

 # ping means the ball hit the table